vjoel/fsdb/README.markdown

     (The new value in #replace's block can be a modification of the old value, or an entirely different object.)

-  - #replace yields +nil+ if there is no preexisting object, whereas #edit calls #default_edit (which by default calls #object_missing, which by default throws MissingObjectError).
+  - #replace yields `nil` if there is no preexisting object, whereas #edit calls #default_edit (which by default calls #object_missing, which by default throws MissingObjectError).

   - #edit is useless over a drb connection, since is it operating on a Marshal.dump-ed copy.
 Use #replace with drb.

-    You can delete an object from the database (and the file system) with
+    You can delete an object from the database (and the file system) with the
-  #delete, which returns the object.
-Also, #delete can take a block, which can
+  #delete method, which returns the object.
+Also, #delete can take a block,
-  examine the object and abort the transaction to prevent deletion.
-(The delete transaction has the same exclusion semantics as #edit and #replace.)
+  which can examine the object and abort the transaction to prevent deletion.
+  (The delete transaction has the same exclusion semantics as edit and replace.)

     The #fetch and #insert methods are aliased with `[ ]` and `[ ]=`.